-- identify the specific objectives of the project - define specific objectives to be achieved by SMEs participating in the project (for example: improvement of specific indicators related to sustainable management, implementing innovative solutions for sustainable tourism, establishing of cross-sectoral and transnational cooperation, achieving compliance and obtaining concrete certifications).
-Consortia aiming at including the participation of target SMEs in a certification scheme are encouraged to promote participation in the relevant EU Certification Schemes (namely EU Ecolabel and EMAS), as also evidenced in the Award Criteria. - design and implement transnational and cross-sectoral support schemes including capacity building, knowledge transfer and scaling-up activities to enable sustainable growth of SMEs in the tourism sector (in line with eligible activities described below). - select tourism SMEs to participate in the proposed support scheme benefitting from financial support.
-Guidelines for Awarding Financial Support to Third Parties (Tourism SMEs) are provided accordingly in one of the Call Annexes. - provide financial support to the selected tourism SMEs in line with the provisions of Sections 12.1f and 12.2 - organise a simple but robust reporting system, through which SMEs involved will report to the project coordinator on their achievements/progress/uptake of sustainable solutions throughout and at the end of the project.
-The project coordinator will in turn report to EASME accordingly.
+- identify the specific objectives of the project - define specific objectives to be achieved by tourism SMEs participating in the project (for example: improvement of specific indicators related to the uptake of higher level of digitalisation and innovative solutions for tourism, establishing transnational cooperation between the different actors of the ecosystem, as well as public-private partnership). - design and implement transnational and cross-ecosystem support schemes including capacity building, knowledge transfer and scaling-up activities to enable the uptake of higher level digital and smart solutions, new technologies and innovation by tourism SMEs (in line with eligible activities described below). - select tourism SMEs to participate in the proposed support scheme benefitting from financial support.
+Guidelines for Awarding Financial Support to Third Parties (Tourism SMEs) are provided accordingly in one of the Call Annexes.
+It is the responsibility of the applicants to define in their project proposals the rules for publishing the call for applications, and for